Why Submit to TQPM?

 - You will receive a quick response

-from TQPM - usually within 3 weeks of submitting.
+from TQPM - usually within two weeks of submitting.

 - TQPM requires First